vele616/monorepo/packages/jobboard/website/content/jobs/sales-development-representative-spanish-speaking-urbantz-xfatj.md

 ---
-title: "Sales Development Representative - Spanish Speaking"
+title: "Sales Development Representative"
 location: "Spain - Remote OK"
 host: "https://urbantz.breezy.hr/"
 companyName: "urbantz"
 url: "https://urbantz.breezy.hr/p/e79e3cf4965f-sales-development-representative-spanish-speaking"
 applyUrl: "https://urbantz.breezy.hr/p/e79e3cf4965f-sales-development-representative-spanish-speaking/apply"
 timestamp: 1619481600000
-hashtags: "#sales,#css,#marketing,#operations,#windows,#management,#English"
+hashtags: "#sales,#Spanish,#marketing,#operations,#css,#windows,#management,#English"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/urbantz"
 companyWebsite: "https://urbantz.com/"
-summary: "Urbantz is looking for a sales development representative that has 6 years of prospecting experience and a a track record of performance in a previous similar role."
+summary: "Urbantz is looking for a Sales Sevelopment Representative that has 3 to 6 years of prospecting experience and a a track record of performance in a previous similar role."
 summaryBackup: "To apply as a sales development representative at Urbantz, you preferably need to have some knowledge of: #sales, #css, #marketing."
-featured: 20
+featured: 11
 ---

 ## Do you want to work to make an impact?